World Test Championship: History

-Cancelled 2013 tournament

-This championship was first proposed in 2009, when the ICC met the MCC to discuss a proposed Test match championship.
+This championship was first proposed in 1996 by Clive Lloyd, former cricketer and then manager of the West Indies team.
+Later, in 2009, when the ICC met the MCC to discuss a proposed Test match championship.
 Former New Zealand captain Martin Crowe was one of the main brains behind this proposal.

 In July 2010 ICC chief executive Haroon Lorgat suggested a quadrennial tournament with the four best-ranked nations meeting in the semi-finals and a final, in a bid to boost flagging interest in the longest form of the sport.
 The first tournament was meant to replace the 2013 ICC Champions Trophy in England and Wales.

 The idea of a Test championship was considered by the ICC Chief Executives' Committee at a meeting at their headquarters in Dubai in mid-September 2010.
 ICC spokesperson Colin Gibson said that much more would be revealed after the meeting, and that if the championship was held in England, then the favoured final venue would be Lord's.
 As expected, the ICC approved the plan and said that the first tournament would be held in England and Wales in 2013.
 The format of the tournament was also announced.
 It would comprise an inaugural league stage, played over a period of four years, with all ten current Test cricket nations (Australia, India, England, South Africa, Pakistan, Sri Lanka, New Zealand, West Indies, Zimbabwe, and Bangladesh) participating.
 After the league stage the top four teams will take part in the play-offs, with the final determining the Test cricket champions.

-There was a debate as to whether the play-off would take place between the top 8 teams or the top four teams, but the latter was unanimously chosen by the board.
+There was a debate as to whether the play-off would take place between the top eight teams or the top four teams, but the latter was unanimously chosen by the board.
 It was also announced that the tournament would replace the ICC Champions Trophy.
 No decision had been made concerning how to decide the outcome of drawn matches in the knock-out stages.

 However, in 2011, the ICC announced that the Test Championship would not take place until 2017, and that the 2013 tournament would be cancelled because of financial problems within the board, and its commitment to its sponsors and broadcasters.
-England and Wales, the original hosts of this cancelled tournament were awarded the 2013 ICC Champions Trophy instead, the tournament that the Test Championship was intended to replace.
+England and Wales, the original hosts of this cancelled tournament, were awarded the 2013 ICC Champions Trophy instead, the tournament that the Test Championship was intended to replace.
 This drew widespread criticism; both Greg Chappell and Graeme Smith criticised the ICC, saying that postponing the Test Championship was wrong and unjustified.
 The Guardian reported that this postponement was a blow to Lord's, which had been expected to host the final.